williamdemeo/MSThesis/README.md

 to produce the msthesis.pdf file, assuming you have a reasonably good installation of the TeXLive package or its equivalent.

 The computer program files are in the **src** directory.
 I have not tested them recently.
 If you try them and encounter a problem, *please [submit an issue](https://github.com/williamdemeo/MSThesis/issues)*.

+If you would like to download all the files in this repository as a single zip or tar file, please visit [this page](http://williamdemeo.github.io/MSThesis).